 Both Leesa and Purple are companies that bring quite a lot to the table.
-However, out of the two, the former definitely seems to have the upper hand thanks to the fact that it has been on the block for quite some time now.
+However, out of the two, the former may seem to have the upper hand on first glance since it has been on the block for quite some time now.
 Purple, on the other side, is the new kid entering the realm with tremendously serious hopes of sprinting through the ranks and making it to the top.

 The materials, as well as the construction in both mattresses, are rather similar in a sense.
 Both of them prefer the contemporary foam structure, and they don’t use coils.
 They are both layered, but they do reveal some serious differences upon closer inspection.
 That’s what we are going to take a look at.

 Leesa is a 10-inch bed which takes advantage of three different layers., including high-quality memory foam.